jmontezai/Sport_Store_Analysis/README.md

 # 📊 Sales Analysis — Sport Store

 ## 🚀 Executive Summary
-This project highlights three key points:
+This analysis reveals three key insights:

-- Strong **revenue concentration in the Equipment category**, driven by premium products such as the EcoRide E-Bike and RoadRacer 700
+- Most revenue comes from the Equipment category, especially from products like the EcoRide E-Bike and RoadRacer 700
-- **Consistent growth** in both revenue and customer base from 2022 to 2024
+- Revenue and customer base have grown from 2022 to 2024
-- A **healthy margin (~46%)** and a controlled **return rate of 2.72%**, indicating strong operational efficiency
+- The business has a strong margin (~46%) and a low return rate (2.72%)

-👉 These findings point to a growing and well-managed business, but also reveal a **dependency on a small group of high-value products**.
+👉 Overall, the business is growing and well managed, but depends a lot on a small number of high-value products.

 ## 📌 Project Overview
-This project analyzes sales, product, and customer performance for a sports retail store between 2022 and 2024.
+This project looks at sales, products, and customer performance for a sports retail store between 2022 and 2024.

-The goal was to build an end-to-end analytics solution, from **data transformation in SQL** to the creation of an **interactive Power BI dashboard**, focused on business insights.
+The goal was to build an end-to-end analytics solution, from data transformation in SQL to the creation of an interactive Power BI dashboard, focused on business insights.